JorgeMayoral/ripnode/README.md

 ## Usage

+By default, it will run in interactive mode, showing a TUI with the folders to delete.

 Directory to delete defaults to node_modules, but can be changed with the -n or --name option.
 Directory search starts from the current directory.